conda-forge/brial-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `brial` can be installed with:
+Once the `conda-forge` channel has been enabled, `brial, libbrial` can be installed with:

 ```
-conda install brial
+conda install brial libbrial
 ```

 It is possible to list all of the versions of `brial` available on your platform with: